background

 Summary

-• It could bring a revamped home screen, smoother animations, better app opening times and new lock screen customisations.
+• It brings a revamped home screen, smoother animations, better app opening times and new lock screen customisations.

-• The next OriginOS update is also expected to play well with Apple devices and introduce notifications and widgets stacking.
+• The latest version of OriginOS is touted to play well with Apple devices, as well as introduce notifications and widgets stacking.

 1